maikimilk/ViT-NormReg-Compressor/README.md

 cd ViT-NormReg-Compressor
 ```

-## Installation
+## Usage
 To use the model, modify the inputs in main.py.
 You can change the model argument to apply different token compression techniques.
 Adjust the batch_size argument in the same file to set the desired batch size.
 To switch datasets (e.g., STL10, CIFAR10), modify the data_name argument.
+You can adjust the pruning level by changing the reduce_token variable.

 ## Code Structure
 The project is structured as follows: